 Now that you have your budget, style, and what’s going on the invitation top of mind, you can settle on the right invite size.
 Here are your options:

 The standard invitation size is a 5 x 7 inch rectangular card.
 Traditionally, standard invitations are vertical rectangular-shaped cards; however, nowadays, you will see almost as many horizontal options, too.
 The standard size is perfect if you're going for a traditional or classic wedding invitation style, but that doesn’t mean they’re boring.
 You can incorporate your aesthetic with fun fonts, colors, and even fancy edges.
-Since this is the standard size, you’ll have the most options to choose from when it comes to your wedding invitation style.
+Since 5x7 this is the standard size, you’ll have the most options to choose from when it comes to your wedding invitation style.
 You’ll also be able to fit all the information you need and be able to include standard size detail and RSVP cards, too.

 For a unique invite that can feature a lot of information, consider a four-by-nine inch invite.
 These are also known as thin or skim invites.
 They can portray a contemporary vibe, and they hold plenty of information, which could be useful if you don’t want to include a details card or if you’re having a destination wedding that requires more logistics.

 With all the necessary info to be included on wedding cards, it’s not surprising that stationers have begun to offer folded invitation options.
 These can appear similar in style to that of a greeting card, with traditional invite wording on the front, and more details and sometimes photos on the inside.
 Or, they can appear similar to a pamphlet with multiple panels.
 Although this type includes more info than a standard five-by-seven invite, it can be more cost-effective, since you won’t have to pay for additional details cards.